 Bibimbap is actually a traditional Korean rice dish – this sauce is what you would expect to have it served with.
-It’s delicious with all sorts of Korean food and Asian stir fries.
-That said, bibimbap sauce is actually quite versatile in the kitchen.
+The sauce is delicious with all sorts of Korean food and Asian stir fries.
+But don’t stop there: Bibimbap sauce is actually quite versatile in the kitchen.
 This tasty Korean condiment is delicious on everything from beef steak to eggs to veggies.

 The heat in bibimbap sauce comes from gochujang, a spicy chili paste with earthy and pungent undertones.
 It’s the primary ingredient in bibimbap sauce, so those flavors shine through with other exotic flavors like sesame oil and soy sauce.

 This is a bold sauce – one of the reasons it works so well with red meat.
 Steaks hold their own with the robust flavors here.
 It can be smothered on meat before cooking, used for marinating fish, or even just served as a dip for your favorite starter.